Full counting statistics after quantum quenches as hydrodynamic fluctuations: Derivation

-We have factorised the expectation value for operators lying far apart from each other; the extensive free-energy part in the large region $[vT,X-vT]$, centered at $X/2$, cancels in the numerator and denominator.
+We have factorized the expectation value for operators lying far apart from each other; the extensive free-energy part in the large region $[vT,X-vT]$, centered at $X/2$, cancels in the numerator and denominator.
 This holds assuming appropriate clustering of the state, $|x-y|\langle\Psi|O_1(x)O_2(y)|\Psi\rangle^c\rightarrow0$ as $|x-y|\rightarrow\infty$.
 We have then used translation invariance and parity symmetry, under which $j$ is odd and $q$ is even, to write

 The same three steps can be performed in GGEs instead of $|\Psi\ket$.
-There, one can then show that the result is compatible with the expected non-equilibrium fluctuation relations \cite{Esposito_2009, Bernard_2016} (see the SM), supporting the validity of these steps.
+There, one can then show that the result is compatible with the expected non-equilibrium fluctuation relations \cite{Esposito_2009, Bernard_2016, Perfetto_2020} (see App. \ref{FluctuationRelations}), supporting the validity of these steps.